Fully dynamic maximal matching in O(log n) update time: An overview

 \section{An overview}

-\ignore{Let us start with the basic terminologies first.} Let ${\cal M}$ denote the matching of the given graph at any moment.
-Every edge of ${\cal M}$ is called a {\em matched} edge and an edge in $E\backslash {\cal M}$ is called an {\em unmatched} edge.
-For an edge $(u,v)\in {\cal M}$, we define $u$ to be the {\em mate} of $v$ and $v$ to be the {\em mate} of $u$.
-For a vertex $x$ if there is an edge incident to it from ${\cal M}$, then $x$ a {\em matched} vertex; otherwise it is {\em free} or {\em unmatched}.
+Let $M$ denote a matching of the given graph at any moment.
+Every edge of $M$ is called a {\em matched} edge and an edge in $E\backslash M$ is called an {\em unmatched} edge.
+For an edge $(u,v)\in M$, we define $u$ to be the {\em mate} of $v$ and vice versa.
+For a vertex $x$, if there is an edge incident to it in the matching $M$, then $x$ is a {\em matched} vertex; otherwise it is {\em free} or {\em unmatched}.